hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Lightning Reflexes: The Warrior negates the 'strikes first' bonus of any model that charges them.

+Get Down Mister President!: Sometimes you've got to put your own life on the line to protect your leaders.
+Exactly how one would perform an Intercept to block a charging foe, a Warrior with this skill may perform an Intercept to move into the path of a missile or Magic Missile that would hit an ally.
+The Warrior must pass a Leadership test in order to perform this manouvre, but if successful they will move into the path of the projectile and take the hit instead of the intended target.
+Damage is then resolved normally.

 Jump Up: The warrior can regain his footing in an instant, springing to his feet immediately if he is Knocked Down.
 The